Key Takeaway

 Nutrition for Nurses on Ozempic

-Reduced appetite is the goal, but you cannot run on empty during a 12-hour shift.
+Reduced appetite is the goal, but you can't run on empty during a 12-hour shift.
 Strategic eating keeps you fueled without fighting the medication:

 - Protein priority: Aim for 100 to 130 grams daily.
 Protein preserves muscle mass and provides sustained energy.